LipstickByColor/lipstick-twin-agent-/README.md

 now against real testers.
 Almost every design decision below came from watching the agent confidently return something *wrong* and asking why.
 A few examples:

-- **The two-agent split was forced, then became the point.** My first version used ADK's built-in `google_search` and the MCP `fetch` tool in one agent — Gemini rejects that (`INVALID_ARGUMENT: Built-in tools and Function Calling cannot be combined`).
-Splitting into a search agent and a fetch agent coordinated by Python fixed it *and* gave me the clean two-stage pipeline the rest of the design leans on.
+- **The two-agent split was forced, then became the point.** Gemini rejects combining built-in `google_search` with the MCP `fetch` tool in one agent (`INVALID_ARGUMENT`).
+Splitting them, coordinated by Python, fixed it *and* gave me the clean two-stage pipeline the rest of the design leans on.
-- **Killing phantom "best picks."** A trace showed a confident `$8.49 BEST PICK` for a NYX shade — sourced from a Walmart marketplace/search page for a *different* product, stamped `confidence: high` just because a page loaded.
-So the fetch agent now re-reads the actual product page and matches **brand + shade tokens**; a wrong-brand or wrong-shade page has its price cleared and can never win.
-Confidence follows verified identity, not "did the fetch succeed."
+- **Killing phantom "best picks."** A trace showed a confident `$8.49 BEST PICK` sourced from a Walmart search page for a *different* product.
+Now the fetch agent re-reads the product page and matches **brand + shade tokens** — a wrong-product price is cleared, so confidence follows verified identity, not "did the fetch succeed."
-- **Stopping the fetch agent from drowning in tokens.** Early traces showed the fetch agent pulling ~130k characters of raw CSS and JavaScript per page — it was calling `fetch` with `raw=true` and paginating through `start_index`, burning tokens on markup to find one price.
-The instruction now forbids both and directs a single `fetch(url, max_length=20000)` on the simplified text, returning structured `{title, brand, shade, price, in_stock}` — far cheaper per call, and it hands `verify_product` clean identity fields instead of noise.
+- **Stopping the fetch agent from drowning in tokens.** Early traces showed ~130k characters of raw CSS and JavaScript per page (`raw=true` plus pagination).
+The instruction now forbids both: one `fetch(url, max_length=20000)` on the simplified text, returning structured `{title, brand, shade, price, in_stock}`.
-- **Not deduping away a legitimately cheaper version.** One trace, two bugs: the $16 MAC Ruby Woo travel mini and the $25 full size at the same retailer were being collapsed into one "duplicate" — distinct SKUs, not a repeated price — and even separated, a null-price snippet sorted ahead of the mini in its group.
-So conflict resolution now groups fetch-verified offers by URL path (the SKU) *before* dedup, and ranking became `(has_price, url_quality, confidence)`, so the cheaper real option survives and can win.
-I found both only by diffing an `_outcome.json` against what the retailer page actually showed.
+- **Not deduping away a legitimately cheaper version.** The $16 Ruby Woo travel mini and the $25 full size were collapsed as "duplicates," and a null-price snippet outranked the mini.
+Conflict resolution now groups offers by URL path (the SKU) *before* dedup and ranks by `(has_price, url_quality, confidence)`, so the cheaper real option can win.
-- **Excluding retailers I learned to distrust — then letting Walmart back in by page type.** Target and Walmart repeatedly produced believable-but-wrong prices (unrelated shades on search/browse pages, B2B `business.walmart.com` SKUs), so I dropped them early.
-But a blanket Walmart ban was too blunt: it also discarded a legitimate in-stock L'Oréal at **$15.94** (a run recommended a $20.00 shade instead) whose only fault was the model returning `url: null` — the real `walmart.com/ip/…` link was resolvable from the grounding chunk.
-Now consumer Walmart is gated on *page type* instead of domain: a resolved `walmart.com/ip/…` product page is kept and always fetch-verified; search/browse pages and the B2B storefront are still dropped early, before they consume a fetch call.
+- **Excluding retailers I learned to distrust — then letting Walmart back in by page type.** Target and Walmart kept producing believable-but-wrong prices, but a blanket ban also discarded a legitimate in-stock L'Oréal at **$15.94**.
+Now a resolved `walmart.com/ip/…` product page is kept and always fetch-verified; search/browse pages and the B2B storefront are dropped before they consume a fetch call.

 An `/ip/` URL isn't an airtight guarantee either — Walmart sometimes serves a listing of several products under a single `walmart.com/ip/…` link that the page-type gate waves through.
-The quarantine rule is the backstop for exactly that.
-In the Chanel run dissected [below](#a-query-end-to-end), one such Dior "product" page yielded four different prices — different items on the listing, none confirmed to be the shade being priced:
+The quarantine rule — when one store reports several conflicting prices for one product, drop them all — is the backstop for exactly that.
+In the Chanel run dissected [below](#a-query-end-to-end), one such Dior "product" page yielded four different prices: different items on the listing, none confirmed to be the shade being priced:

 ```jsonc
 // all four tagged to ONE URL — walmart.com/ip/Dior-Addict-Lip-Tint/1401958943 —